michzuerch/anouman/README.md

 mvn com.github.eirslett:frontend-maven-plugin:1.7.6:install-node-and-npm -D nodeVersion="v12.13.0"

-Ok on localhost
+Not tested on localhost
-Ok on IntelliJ
+Not tested on IntelliJ
 Ok on gitpod